yazz/VisualJS/README.md

 https://news.ycombinator.com/item?id=27287989

 ### How does Visual Javascript relate to Unison language
 Unison is an exellent language for distributed computing.
-There is no relation except that both Unison and Visual Javascript are based on the principal of immutable code where code is addressed by the SHA256 of the source code
+There is no relation except that both Unison and Visual Javascript are based on the principal of immutable code where code is addressed by the SHA256 of the source code.
+I have enormous respect for the creator of Unison.

 ### How does Visual Javascript relate to StoryScript language
 StoryScript is a Glue code for multiple languages, whereas Visual Javascript is only one dialect of Javascript